Glen Seator: Making Things Moving Places

 Text by Nina Holland

 Over a brief but intensely productive period from his emergence on the New York art scene in the late-1980s to his untimely death in 2002, Glen Seator engaged architecture as the central subject and material of his sculptural work.
-While his spectacular architectural reconstructions at the Whitney Museum of American Art in New York, White Cube Gallery in London, Capp Street Project in San Francisco, and Gagosian Gallery in Beverly Hills drew broad public attention and acclaim, for practitioners – both artists and architects alike – the work posed unexpected yet fundamental questions about a human subject’s relationship to built space.
+While his spectacular architectural reconstructions at the Whitney Museum of American Art in New York, White Cube Gallery in London, Capp Street Project in San Francisco, and Gagosian Gallery in Beverly Hills drew broad public attention and acclaim, for practitioners – both artists and architects alike – the work posed unexpected yet fundamental questions about our relationship to built space.

 Seator’s work investigated a central problem: one cannot experience and ascertain in an immediate way, with the senses, what one knows to be true about built space.
 His method was deceptively simple – to observe, reorganize, dislocate, and relocate built spaces.
 The terms changed with each project, ranging from practically unnoticeable interventions to full-scale, fully-built architectural reconstructions.
 The works performed on the viewer by provoking mistakes and setting up challenges of observation and attention in which the viewer could not prevail.
 Failure, along with everything it reveals about the human being, was Seator’s method and purpose.